mc-cip/spec/format_implementing.md

 ## Implementing Frameworks

-Frameworks also exist as MCIP Format Projects.
+Frameworks also exist as MODIP Format Projects.
 It's important for launchers to understand the Project metadata and install frameworks as needed.

 Framework IDs MUST be prefixed with `framework-`, so launchers can tell if a project is a Framework.
 For frameworks with the installation method set to `versionJsonInstall`, launchers should read the version JSON metadata specified in a file with `rel` set to `versionJson`.
 An example of a modloader using `versionJsonInstall` would be Fabric.